 What is the purpose of the activity?
 Is the activity held to promote group development and bonding?

 2. Attendance

 Who is attending the activity?
 Why are they attending?

-Will a significant number of the members of the RSO att
+Will a significant number of the members of the RSO attend the activity?
+Do members perceive this to be an activity that mainly other members will attend?